TarVK/DataStructure/README.md

 });
 ```
 ### Validation
 Once a DataStructure object has been created, the validate method can be called in order to check whether a variable conforms to the specified type.
-If it doesn't an error with feedback will be thrown.
+If it doesn't, an error with feedback will be thrown.

 Example:
 ```js